IgniteUI/indigo-design-docfx/en/components/spline-chart.md

 ## Legend

-The Spine Chart comes with a Legend to show the number of series in it and what they represent.
+The Spline Chart comes with a Legend to show the number of series in it and what they represent.
 The Legend is built using a Smart Layout in Sketch and can be adjusted to contain the exact amount of series items by setting the overrides of those not needed to ~No Symbol.
 Legend items' shape is also configurable with built-in support for rectangle, line, and dot.

 <img class="responsive-img" src="../images/spline_chart_legend.png" srcset="../images/spline_chart_legend@2x.png 2x" />